aymn10/Practiced-DSA-Codes/README.md

 ## 📚 Topics Covered

-> 💡 List below the concepts you have implemented.
-Replace or expand as per what’s actually in your `CODES/` folder.

 ### 🔹 Data Structures
 - **Arrays** – operations, manipulations, variations
 - **Linked Lists** – singly, doubly, circular (insert, delete, reverse, etc.)